devcontainers-community/templates/README.md

 🐣 The [@devcontainers-community] organization is still in its early stages.
 This template repository is currently limited in scope.
 We are **only adding popular templates from [microsoft/vscode-dev-containers]** for now.
-You can find more information about [@devcontainers-community]'s goals and plans in [devcontainers-community#1].
-If you notice a bug 🐛 or have an improvement suggestion 💡 we'd love to hear it! 😍
+You can find more information about our goals and plans in [devcontainers-community#1].
+If you notice a bug 🐛 or have an improvement suggestion 💡 we'd love to hear it!
+😍

 If you're interested in getting started modifying, adding, or testing a template in this repository, you can do so without even leaving your browser thanks to